Alfvén wave: Experimental studies and observations

 However, the above-mentioned discoveries of Alfvén waves in the complex Sun's atmosphere, starting from the Hinode era in 2007 for the next 10 years, mostly fall in the realm of Alfvénic waves essentially generated as a mixed mode due to transverse structuring of the magnetic and plasma properties in the localized flux tubes.
 In 2009, Jess et al. reported the periodic variation of H-alpha line-width as observed by Swedish Solar Telescope (SST) above chromospheric bright-points.
 They claimed first direct detection of the long-period (126–700 s), incompressible, torsional Alfvén waves in the lower solar atmosphere.

 After the seminal work of Jess et al. (2009), in 2017 Srivastava et al. detected the existence of high-frequency torsional Alfvén waves in the Sun's chromospheric fine-structured flux tubes.
-They discovered that these high-frequency waves carry substantial energy capable of heating the Sun's corona and also in originating the supersonic solar wind.
-In 2018, using spectral imaging observations, non-LTE (local thermodynamic equilibrium) inversions and magnetic field extrapolations of sunspot atmospheres, Grant et al. found evidence for elliptically-polarized Alfvén waves forming fast-mode shocks in the outer regions of the chromospheric umbral atmosphere.
+They discovered that these high-frequency waves carry substantial energy capable of heating the Sun's corona and also originating the supersonic solar wind.
+In 2018, using spectral imaging observations, non-LTE (local thermodynamic equilibrium) inversions and magnetic field extrapolations of sunspot atmospheres, Grant et al. found evidence for elliptically polarized Alfvén waves forming fast-mode shocks in the outer regions of the chromospheric umbral atmosphere.
 They provided quantification of the degree of physical heat provided by the dissipation of such Alfvén wave modes above active region spots.

+In 2024, a paper was published in the journal Science detailing a set of observations of what turned out to be the same jet of solar wind made by Parker Solar Probe and Solar Orbiter in February 2022, and implying Alfvén waves were what kept the jet's energy high enough to match the observations.